 Now with two babies to care for in a new home in a new (freezing cold) city and with his husband traveling for work, the reality of the situation starts to sink with a slightly overwhelmed Sandro.
-He is a stay at home dad/writer who possess a remarkable amount of patience and is extremely good natured, but nevertheless is still showing small signs of stress.
+He is a stay-at-home dad/writer who possesses a remarkable amount of patience and is extremely good-natured, but nevertheless is still showing small signs of stress.

-The movie filmed over five years covers the period of not just Maine becoming the first US State to legalize same-sex marriage by popular vote, but also the passing of the groundbreaking SCOTUS ruling which changed the playing fields for all US citizens.
+The movie filmed over five years covers the period of not just Maine becoming the first US state to legalize same-sex marriage by popular vote, but also the passing of the groundbreaking SCOTUS ruling which changed the playing fields for all US citizens.
 Both of these reflected the huge swing in public acceptance of the LGBT community, and also by those of people close to us too.
-In this scenario there was Rachel’s husband Tony who was a churchgoing Catholic, but still found it possible to support her decision to being a surrogate.
-On Erik’s side, his mother admitted that she had been raised in a virulent homophobic household, and she had to re-think a great deal in order to to accept her son’s sexuality and be part of the family.
+In this scenario, there was Rachel’s husband Tony who was a churchgoing Catholic but still found it possible to support her decision to be a surrogate.
+On Erik’s side, his mother admitted that she had been raised in a virulent homophobic household, and she had to re-think a great deal in order to accept her son’s sexuality and be part of the family.

-What is important here however, is a whole new fluid sense of family, and how in reality the old structures and the new compositions can, and will, sit side by side, and in Erik and Sandro’s case, actually become intwined.
-They have become very close with Rachel and Tony’s own family, and likewise the Italian branch of the extended family embraces the guys and their two kids without a moment’s hesitation.
+What is important here, however, is a whole new fluid sense of family, and how in reality the old structures and the new compositions can, and will, sit side by side, and in Erik and Sandro’s case, actually become entwined.
+They have become very close with Rachel and Tony’s own family, and likewise, the Italian branch of the extended family embraces the guys and their two kids without a moment’s hesitation.

 Geller’s gamble was a good one, and it really paid off.
 What she and Humenuk produced was an excellent heart-warming documentary that shows how lucky those two young girls are to have two rather wonderful dads.